sujanreddy76/nexus-installation-steps/nexus-installation-steps-for-ansible-config.md

 # Nexus Installation Guide For Ansible

-This guide walks you through the manual installation and setup of Nexus Repository Manager on a Linux system.
+This guide provides step-by-step instructions to install and configure Nexus Repository Manager on a Linux system, designed to align with automation using Ansible.

 ---